Winter Operations Frequently Asked Questions

 You can also write Mainroad:

-Social Media: We regularly post East Kootenay road and weather updates on our Facebook and Twitter accounts and invite to you follow us. **Please note: Mainroad’s Facebook and Twitter accounts are not monitored 24/7.
+Social Media: We regularly post East Kootenay road and weather updates on our Facebook page titled, Mainroad East Kootenay Contracting and Twitter account @MainroadEastK and invite to you follow us. **Please note: Mainroad’s Facebook and Twitter accounts are not monitored 24/7 so best to contact our 24 hour hotline at 1-800-665-4929.

 Q. Where can I find news about Mainroad East Kootenay Contracting